Planning the Postwedding Brunch

 Traditionally, the bride's parents pay, but it's a nice gesture (if you have the funds) to pay for it yourselves.
 Show off as gracious newlyweds by playing the perfect hosts.

 Generally, the brunch should be held near the wedding location so guests who traveled from out of town will not be inconvenienced.
 A landmark diner?
 A friend's backyard?
 Do you really love his parents' pad?
 Were you married in a hotel that has a restaurant or cozy lounge?
 Ask if you could hold the brunch there and see if you can arrange a special menu for the occasion.

 Should We Send Invites?

 Insert a card inside the wedding invitations of the guests you would like to attend the postwedding fete.
 Or you can send out a separate mailing entirely—it's really up to you.
 The cards can be as formal or as casual as the brunch itself.
 If very casual, invite your guests via email.
 You can also tailor the invitation to a theme to fit with the menu.

 What Should We Serve?

 Popular brunch items include Belgian waffles, eggs Benedict, pastries, fruit, mimosas, hash browns and other breakfast-related foods.
 But you can get creative with these classics.
-Food stations can be part of the entertainment, your guests can watch their crepes being made or go wild at the mimosa bar with fun juices.
-Everyone loves an adorable mini concoction, like tiny chicken and waffles or yogurt parfaits in glass shooters.
+Food stations can be part of the entertainment, your guests can watch their crepes being made or have fun at a mimosa bar with an array of juices.
+Everyone loves adorable mini foods, like tiny chicken and waffles or yogurt parfaits in glass shooters.
 And let's not forget pairings, such as a cinnimon bun with a small mug of hot chocolate.
-However, don't feel obligated to serve the standard brunch fare.
-A menu featuring a favorite type of cuisine of the couple is also an option, as is a barbecue or other casual dining choice, as long as the brunch is not held the first thing in the morning.
+But don't feel obligated to serve the standard brunch fare.
+A menu featuring your favorite type of cuisine is also an option, as is a barbecue or another casual dining choice—as long as the brunch is not held first thing in the morning.